ArcadeTV/msuplus-tracker/README.md

 ---

-### Games that will be queued for testing each time the no. of pending games drops below 5:
+### Games that will be queued for testing (in no particular order) each time the no. of pending games drops below 5:

 * [ ] Aladdin
 * [ ] Dynamite Headdy